J. Edgar2 Stars

 - Release Date

-Black employs textbook biopic structure, where the aged subject looks back on his life.
+Black employs a textbook biopic structure, where the aged subject looks back on his life.
 The story unfolds as Hoover’s various biographers listen to the man’s exaggerated accounts of his past deeds.
-Flashbacks and flashbacks-within-flashbacks explore Hoover’s attacks on “radicals” (but wash over his reluctance to attack organized crime), his conflict with the Kennedys, and his own opposition with Martin Luther King.
+Flashbacks and flashbacks-within-flashbacks explore Hoover’s attacks on “radicals” (but wash over his reluctance to attack organized crime), his conflict with the Kennedys, and his own opposition to Martin Luther King.
 DiCaprio plays Hoover as a man so dedicated and stubborn that he’s forsaken all social activities for his career.
-He lived with his authoritarian mother (Judi Dench) until her death; she shaped his narrow public view on homosexuals as “daffodils” who, along with women and African-Americans, he viewed with suspicion.
+He lived with his authoritarian mother (Judi Dench) until her death; she shaped his narrow public view of homosexuals as “daffodils” who, along with women and African-Americans, he viewed with suspicion.
 His eccentric neatness defined his bureau’s G-Men, all of whom were required to wear well-tailored suits and shined shoes and no facial hair.
-His paranoia led to storages of secret personal files and wire-taps.
-The film also delves into Hoover’s vanity, his desire for attention and recognition of his achievements through publicity that falsely credited him for making arrests, like Dillinger’s.
+His paranoia led to the storage of secret personal files and wiretaps.
+The film also delves into Hoover’s vanity, his desire for attention, and recognition of his achievements through publicity that falsely credited him for making arrests, like Dillinger’s.